-Your child may have been identified to work on a specific intervention programme (for example, Read Write Inc, 1stClass@Number or Emotional Literacy) which the school has and has trained staff to deliver.
+Your child may have been identified to work on a specific intervention programme which the school has and has trained staff to deliver.
+The programs are delivered by staff that have been specifically trained to deliver them.
+Sometimes this may be a teacher more often support staff.
 The interventions include assessment, so that sessions can be carefully tailored to need.

-Following identification of a need it may be decided that your child would benefit from further assessment through a referral to an outside professional because their need cannot been addressed solely through quality first teaching and effective intervention groups.
+Following identification of a need it may be decided that your child would benefit from further assessment through a referral to an outside professional because their need can not been addressed solely through quality first teaching and effective intervention groups.
 The SENDco would then discuss with you an appropriate referral and you will be asked for your consent before a referral is made.
 There are a number of referrals that could be made.
-Initially it would be most likely that a referral would be made to local authority support services eg. speech and language therapy, educational psychologists, welfare support or specialist teachers e.g for behaviour, autism,
+Initially it would be most likely that a referral would be made to speech therapy, school nurse or the Local Inclusion Support Team (LIST).
+The LIST team consists of specialist teachers e.g for behaviour, autism, educational psychologists and welfare support.